chuckhinson/linux-config/HyperV-Ubuntu.md

 - Ensure Hyper-V is enabled
     - https://techcommunity.microsoft.com/t5/itops-talk-blog/step-by-step-enabling-hyper-v-for-use-on-windows-10/ba-p/267945
-- Download Ubuntu Desktop from https://ubuntu.com/download/desktop  (22.04 LTS)
+- Download Ubuntu Desktop from https://ubuntu.com/download/desktop (or server)
 - From Hyper-V Manager, goto Hyper-V Settings
-    - Under Enhanced Security Mode Policy (in the Server section) make sure Allow Enhanced session mode is checked
+    - Under Enhanced Session Mode Policy (in the Server section) make sure Allow Enhanced session mode is checked
     - Under Enhanced Session Mode (in the User section) ensure Use enhanced session mode is enabled
-- Create a new virtual switch for an externa network
+- Create a new virtual switch for an external network
     + From Hyper-V Manager, select Virtual Switch Manager
     + Click New virtual newtork swtich
     + Select External and click Create Virtual Switch